Harry was doing a favour for a co-worker when the alarms started going off.

 "Director Fury, Sir, the back up generator has failed..."
 Harry broke off, staring.
 There was another man in the room, one who he had not been able to see when he first entered.

-The man looked, on first glance, to be a scrawny teenager fresh from a role-playing convention, with a long, green cloak, a weird, scythe-like weapon that had a glowing crystal in it, and a horned helmet that reminded Harry of a cow.
+The man looked, on first glance, to be a scrawny teenager fresh from a role-playing convention, with a long, black and green cloak, a weird, scythe-like weapon that had a glowing crystal in it, and a horned helmet that reminded Harry of a cow.

 "Uh... am I interrupting something?"
 He murmured, glancing between Fury and the strange man.
 The strange man regarded him curiously for a moment, before a wicked smile spread over his face.
 Harry only had enough time to blink, before a bright flash of blue light struck him, sending his world black.